 With interactive content, you get a much more detailed picture.
 You can find out which products are most popular, you can learn how people like to shop.
 You can even ask them direct questions or send them personalized offers based on the opinions they share.

 That’s one of the reasons why I’m concentrating on social media in this article.
 Interactive content helps you move beyond the basic metrics of views, likes and follows.
 An interactive approach to content can totally transform your social media and lead generation strategies.

 But that’s enough theory for now!
 Let’s look at some real examples of interactive content on social media.
-We’ll start with quizzes and mini-games.
-Here you can see the full range of Easypromos apps for lead generation.
+We’ll start with quizzes and surveys.
+And mini-games!

 Interactive content for lead generation: quizzes

 Let’s start with a simple example of interactive content on social media.